tobiipro/prosdk-addons-dotnet/README.md

 ```csharp
 calibrationValidation.EnterValidationMode();
 ```
-* Loop through the points and provide the to the validation object.
+* Loop through the points and provide them to the validation object.
 For each point, wait for the data collection to finish.
 In a real application here is where the points would be displayed on the screen:
 ```csharp
 foreach (var point in points)
 {